Optomechanical microwave amplification without mechanical amplification: Results

 Figure \ref{fig3}(c)-(e) show the microwave responses for different detunings $\Delta$, illustrated in Fig.~\ref{fig3}(b).
 We observe that the gain depends on detuning, with the largest amplification occurring for positive $\Delta$.
 This indicates that there is also a contribution from dynamical backaction in these measurements, reducing the gain for $\Delta < 0$ and providing additional gain for $\Delta > 0$.
 The data also show a shift of the mechanical frequency for $\Delta \neq 0$ due to the optical spring effect, confirming the presence of dynamical backaction.
 We note however that this dynamical backaction is not needed for the amplification: amplification also occurs at $\Delta = 0$ in the absence of dynamical backaction, and for $\Delta < 0$ in spite of mechanical damping from dynamical backaction.
-We believe that previous works with two-tone schemes for optomechanical amplification in the sideband-resolved regime~\cite{ockeloen2017noiseless, ockeloen2016low} also work on a similar amplification principle as the process described here, and dynamical backaction amplification of the mechanics is avoided by balancing the backaction from the blue and red drive tones.